Asymptotic strictly pseudoconvex CR structure for asymptotically locally complex hyperbolic manifolds: The contact structure

-Recall that $Y_u$ and $\delr$ are orthogonal.
-Since $\delr$ is the gradient of the distance function $r$, it follows that $Y_u\cdot e^rg(Y_v,\Jdelr) = e^r Y_u\cdot g(Y_v,\Jdelr)$.
-The torsion-free property of the Levi-Civita connection concludes the proof. \end{proof} Computations show that in order to estimate the asymptotic behavior of the Lie derivative $(\mathcal{L}_u\eta_r)(v)$, an upper-bound on the norm of $\nabla_{Y_v}Y_u$ is needed.
+Computations show that in order to estimate the asymptotic behaviour of the Lie derivative $(\mathcal{L}_u\eta_r)(v)$, an upper-bound on the norm of $\nabla_{Y_v}Y_u$ is needed.
 This upper bound in itself is obtained by controlling the norm of $(\nabla_{Y_v}S)Y_u$.
 The following section takes on the tedious task of providing such upper bounds.